KnBrckr/picasa-album-uploader/readme.txt

 This message means that Picasa has not registered itself with your browser as being the application to handle links starting with picasa://.
 You could try to reinstall Picasa, which should cause it to register itself with your browser.

-= If the Button does not show up in Picasa ... =
-1. Confirm that the button file is present in the Picasa button folder.
+= If the Button does not show up in Picasa ... = First, confirm that the button file is present in the Picasa button folder.
+The location of the button file depends on the OS you are using.
+See the FAQ section to locate the button folder.

 FIXME How do I install the plugin manually?